marcosQuesada/k8s-swarm/README.md

 ## Further Iterations
 - Add CRD to reflect operator state
 - Add QoS policy on the workload streams.
 This opens the door to dedicate workload jobs to unique pods, behaving as some kind of resource reservation.
+- Allow deterministic assignations in top of Deployments, statefulset as an option
 - Kustomize deploy

 ## Development workflow